 Mission Control: A St. Louis Startup With Chaifetz School Roots

-We spoke with Natalie Bell (CSB '20) about her position with Mission Control, a St. Louis esports startup founded by three Chaifetz School alumni.
-The startup, which employs six Chaifetz School alumni and current students, has seen great success in 2020.
+We spoke with Natalie Bell (CSB '20) about her position with Mission Control, a St. Louis esports startup founded by three current and former students of the Chaifetz School.
+The startup, which employs six individuals who have studied business at the Chaifetz School, has seen great success in 2020.

 For many new startups, 2020 has been a difficult year.
 The rise of the COVID-19 pandemic introduced unique challenges to entrepreneurs, making the already laborious prospect of founding a company—securing investors, attracting quality employees, growing a customer base—even more daunting.

 But Mission Control is no ordinary startup.

 Founded in 2018 by current and former Chaifetz School of Business students Austin Miles Smith, Byron Abrigg and Brandon Smith, Mission Control provides a management platform for individuals and organizations looking to get into recreational esports, or competitive, organized video gaming.

 Mission Control describes recreational esports as “just like your favorite rec-league sports, but for video games.”
 The company supports games played on all major gaming consoles, and currently offers leagues in 10 different titles, including Call of Duty, Mario Kart and Super Smash Bros.